urwa/GoogleAppsScript/README.md

 ## Invoice-Generator
 Automatically generate multipage invoice from data in Google Spreadsheet by choosing client, time period and invoice number.

+## GSuite-View-Reporting
+Populate GSheet with list of people viewing particular videos in Google Drive using Reports API.

 -------------------------------------------------------------------------------------------------------------------------
 DISCLAIMER: SOME PART OF THE SCRIPTS MIGHT BE TAKEN FROM OTHER SOURCES AND EDITTED ACCORDING TO MY NEEDS.
 NO COPYRIGHTS INFRINGEMENT INTENTED.